saltstack/salt/doc/ref/cli/salt.rst

     returner is used then the return will not come back to the command line but will be sent to the specified return system.

-.. option:: -Q, --query

-    The -Q option is being deprecated and will be removed in version 0.9.9, Use the Salt jobs interface instead, for documentation on the Salt jobs interface execute the command "salt-run -d jobs"

-    Execute a salt command query, this can be used to find the results of a previous function call: -Q test.echo')

 .. option:: -c CONFIG, --config=CONFIG

     The location of the Salt master configuration file, the Salt master